Judge Dredd: Publication history

 The story chosen to introduce the character was submitted by freelance writer Peter Harris, and was extensively re-written by Mills, who added a new ending suggested by Kelvin Gosnell.
 It was drawn by newcomer Mike McMahon.
 The strip debuted in prog 2.
 Around this time Ezquerra quit and returned to work for Battle.
 There are conflicting sources about why.
 Ezquerra says it was because he was angry that another artist had drawn the first published Judge Dredd strip.
 Mills says he chose McMahon because Ezquerra had already left, having been offered a better deal by the editor of Battle.

 Wagner soon returned to the character, starting in prog 9.
 His storyline, "The Robot Wars", was drawn by a rotating team of artists (including Ezquerra), and marked the point where Dredd became the most popular character in the comic, a position he has rarely relinquished.
 Judge Dredd has appeared in almost every issue since, most of the stories written by Wagner (in collaboration with Alan Grant between 1980 and 1988).

 In 1983, Judge Dredd made his American debut with his own series from publisher Eagle Comics, titled Judge Dredd.
 It consisted of stories reprinted from the British comic, but since 2012 IDW Publishing has published a variety of Judge Dredd titles featuring original stories.
 Since 1990, Dredd has also had his own title in Britain, the Judge Dredd Megazine.
 With Wagner concentrating his energies on that, the Dredd strip in 2000 AD was left to younger writers, including Garth Ennis, Mark Millar, Grant Morrison and John Smith.
 Their stories were less popular with fans, and sales fell.
 Wagner returned to writing the character full-time for 2000 AD in 1994.

 Judge Dredd has also been published in a long-running comic strip (1981–1998) in the Daily Star, and briefly in Metro from January to April 2004.
-These were usually created by the same teams writing and drawing the main strip, and the Daily Star strips have been collected into a number of volumes.
+These were usually created by the same teams writing and drawing the main strip, and some of the Daily Star strips have been collected into two hardback volumes.
+Originally published in black and white, some of the Daily Star strips were subsequently coloured and published in Metal Hammer magazine in the 1990s.

 In 2012, Dredd was one of 10 British comic characters commemorated in a series of stamps issued by the Royal Mail.